chaoss/wg-dei/focus-areas/project-and-community/documentation_discoverability.md

-### This metric is a release candidate To comment on this metric please see [Issue #313](https://github.com/chaoss/wg-diversity-inclusion/issues/313).
+### This metric is a release candidate.
+To comment on this metric please see [Issue #313](https://github.com/chaoss/wg-diversity-inclusion/issues/313).
 Following a comment period, this metric will be included in the next regular release.

 # Documentation Discoverability
 Question: How easily can users and contributors find the information they are looking for in a project’s documentation?